 2. Ask for criticism

-One of my favourite pieces of advice from Elon Musk is that every startup founder should ask for criticism.
+One of my favorite pieces of advice from Elon Musk is that every startup founder should ask for criticism.
 It seems so counter-intuitive but the reasoning makes perfect sense.

 You see, there is such thing as constructive criticism and Musk compares articulated criticism to gold in the sense that this is the most meaningful feedback you can ever receive.
 He also goes on to compare this kind of feedback to the opinion of friends and family – it’s hard for them to criticize but when they do, it usually makes sense.
-Elon also sums this concept up in a very smart way by saying that entrepreneurs should think about they are always wrong and the objective is to be less wrong!
+Musk also sums this concept up in a very smart way by saying that entrepreneurs should think about they are always wrong and the objective is to be less wrong!

 Takeaway – Ask for criticism and use this advice to be less wrong.

-When it comes to creating a new product, Musk believes that too many startups get bogged down in the minor details.
+When it comes to creating a new product, Musk believes that too many startups get bogged down in minor details.
 More specifically, he feels that too many people get caught up in the detail of ideas and concepts without realizing that they are simply not good enough.

-According to Elon, if you enter the market with a product that already exists, this product must be significantly more valuable than whatever is already out there.
+According to Musk, if you enter the market with a product that already exists, this product must be significantly more valuable than whatever is already out there.
 Furthermore, it cannot be just a little different or better.
 It must stand out to customers as being much better than the original.
 After all, if the concept is similar, customers will always go with the trusted brand.

 Takeaway – Never aim to be a little better, aim to revolutionize the product.